NonagonWorkshop/Polygon-Policy-Editor/README.md

 Once the PolygonRootFS script is executed successfully, reboot your computer (sudo reboot), then head back to the VT2 Shell and execute the Polygon Policy Editor Command.

+If you already have RootFS Disabled, then you are not required to run the Polygon RootFS Disabler.

 WARNING!
 WE ARE NOT RESPONSIBLE FOR ANY DAMAGES OR ISSUES THIS CAUSES TO YOUR DEVICE, NOR IS MERCURYWORKSHOP.